icshwi/etherlabmaster/README.md

 ### Etherlabmaster code

 The etherlab master needs the following patch file in [2].
 This repository has the copied version of this file with the hash id `bc9e28f` ( 2019-11-05 ) in `patch/CCAT`.
 For further information, please look at the header of the patch file.
+In addition, `ccat_netdev.ko` cannot be removed if it is loaded.
+With that kernel module, we cannot insert `ec_ccat_netdev.ko`.
+Thus, we need to have another patch file [3].
+Please remember that one should the Beckhoff CCAT first [1,4], then follow the commands.

 ### Commands

-* Set the `ETHERCAT_MASTER0`
+* Set the `ETHERCAT_MASTER0` (This should be verified!!!)

 ```
 echo "ETHERCAT_MASTER0=enp0s25" > ethercatmaster.local